UWM-COMPSCI746-F25/assignment-2-beatsaber-clone-Josh-T23/README.md

 UWM Email: thaisan2@uwm.edu

 Third Party Assets: Utilized ChatGPT to create _on_pose_recentered method and _align_world_to_headset() method.
-Additional comments regarding this included in the vr.gd file.
+Additional comments regarding this included in the vr.gd file inside the Scripts folder.

 ## Getting Started